zsviczian/obsidian-excalidraw-plugin/ea-scripts/ExcaliAI.md

     type: "image-gen",
     help: "ExcaliAI will create an image prompt to illustrate your text input - a quote - with GPT, then generate an image using Dall-e.
 In case you include the Author's name, GPT will try to generate an image that in some way references the Author."
   },
+   "Generate 4 icon-variants based on input image": {
+    prompt: "Given a simple sketch and an optional text prompt from the user, your task is to generate a descriptive narrative tailored for effective image generation, capturing the style of the sketch.
+Utilize the text prompt to guide the description.
+Your objective is to instruct DALL-E to create a collage of four minimalist black and white hand-drawn pencil sketches in a 2x2 matrix format.
+Each sketch should convert the user's sketch into simple artistic SVG icons with transparent backgrounds.
+Ensure the resulting images remain text-free, maintaining a minimalist, easy-to-understand style, and omit framing borders.
+Only include a pencil in the drawing if it is explicitely metioned in the user prompt or included in the sketch.",
+    type: "image-gen-silent",
+    help: "Generate a collage of 4 icons based on the drawing using ChatGPT-Vision and Dall-e.
+You may provide a contextual text-prompt to improve accuracy of interpretation."
+  },
   "Visual brainstorm": {
     prompt: "Your objective is to interpret a screenshot of a whiteboard, creating an image aimed at sparking further thoughts on the subject.
 The whiteboard will present diverse ideas about a specific topic.
 Your generated image should achieve one of two purposes: highlighting concepts that challenge, dispute, or contradict the whiteboard content, or introducing ideas that expand, complement, or enrich the user's thinking.
 You have the option to include multiple tiles in the resulting image, resembling a sequence akin to a comic strip.
 Ensure that the image remains devoid of text.",
     type: "image-gen",